djhaskin987/degasolv/docs/command-reference.rst

-The difference between these options is that ``lazy`` will list dependencies as late as possible while following the above rules, while a value of ``eager`` tells degasolv to list dependencies as early as possible while following the above rules.
+The difference between these options is that ``lazy`` will list dependencies as late as possible while following the above rules, while a value of ``eager`` tells Degasolv to list dependencies as early as possible while following the above rules.

 .. _enable-error-format-resolve: